coderefinery/cmake/_episodes/01-motivation.md

 - Generates user interface (command-line or text-UI or GUI)
 - Full-fledged testing and packaging framework with CTest and CPack
-- CTest uses a Makefile (possible to run tests with -jN)
+- CTest uses a Makefile (possible to run sequential tests concurrently)
-- Personal opinion: easier than Autotools

 Popular:

-- We are in a good company: CMake is used by many prominent projects:
+- CMake is used by many prominent projects:
   MySQL, Boost, VTK, Blender, KDE, LyX, Mendeley, MikTeX, Compiz, Google Test, ParaView, Second Life, Avogadro, and many more ...

 General: